daronphang/coding_resources/javascript/react/routing.md

 ```

 ## Nested Routes:
 Adding Routes to individual components and not just on main component.
+Can use useRouteMatch() to adjust nested routes using path property.

 ## Fallback Route:
 Add Route at the end to match all other incoming requests.